 Scale up by resizing a warehouse.

-Scale out by adding clusters to a warehouse (requires Snowflake Enterprise Edition or higher).
+Scale out by adding warehouses to a multi-cluster warehouse (requires Snowflake Enterprise Edition or higher).

 Warehouse Resizing Improves Performance¶

 Resizing a warehouse generally improves query performance, particularly for larger, more complex queries.
-It can also help reduce the queuing that occurs if a warehouse does not have enough servers to process all the queries that are submitted concurrently.
+It can also help reduce the queuing that occurs if a warehouse does not have enough compute resources to process all the queries that are submitted concurrently.
 Note that warehouse resizing is not intended for handling concurrency issues; instead, use additional warehouses to handle the workload or use a multi-cluster warehouse (if this feature is available for your account).

 Snowflake supports resizing a warehouse at any time, even while running.
 If a query is running slowly and you have additional queries of similar size and complexity that you want to run on the same warehouse, you might choose to resize the warehouse while it is running; however, note the following:

 As stated earlier about warehouse size, larger is not necessarily faster; for smaller, basic queries that are already executing quickly, you may not see any significant improvement after resizing.

-Resizing a running warehouse does not impact queries that are already being processed by the warehouse; the additional servers, once fully provisioned, are only used for queued and new queries.
+Resizing a running warehouse does not impact queries that are already being processed by the warehouse; the additional compute resources, once fully provisioned, are only used for queued and new queries.

-Decreasing the size of a running warehouse removes servers from the warehouse.
-When the servers are removed, the cache associated with the servers is dropped, which can impact performance in the same way that suspending the warehouse can impact performance after it is resumed.
+Decreasing the size of a running warehouse removes compute resources from the warehouse.
+When the computer resources are removed, the cache associated with those resources is dropped, which can impact performance in the same way that suspending the warehouse can impact performance after it is resumed.

 Keep this in mind when choosing whether to decrease the size of a running warehouse or keep it at the current size.
-In other words, there is a trade-off with regards to saving credits versus maintaining the server cache.
+In other words, there is a trade-off with regards to saving credits versus maintaining the warehouse cache.